MathiasStadler/docker-proxy/README.md

 - [from here](https://github.com/docker/docker-registry/issues/890)
 - Credits to Anders [Janmyr](https://github.com/andersjanmyr) for this Idea

-## ERROR Connection rest by cliant
+## ERROR Connection rest by client

-- ERROR was rised by SQUID DOCKER WGET during the build process
+- ERROR was raised by SQUID DOCKER WGET during the build process
 - add --enable-http-violations to squid.patch
 - add

 ```bash